-Click and drag B to adjust the arc end points (start and end angles).
+Click and drag B to adjust the end points (start and end angles).

-Click on the arc line – away from editing handles – and drag to reposition it.
+Click anywhere on the arc – away from editing handles – and drag to reposition it.
 While dragging, the arc can be rotated (Spacebar/Shift+Spacebar) or mirrored (X or Y keys to mirror along the X-axis or Y-axis respectively).

-This method of editing uses the associated Arc dialog mode and Properties panel mode to modify the properties of an arc object.
+This method of editing uses the Arc dialog to modify the properties of an arc object.

 Double-clicking on the placed arc object.

-Placing the cursor over the arc object, right-clicking then choosing Properties from the context menu.
+Placing the cursor over the arc object, right-clicking and choosing Properties from the context menu.

 Using the Edit»Change command and clicking once over the placed arc object.